Sydney-Informatics-Hub/training-nfcore-rnaseq.parttwo/_episodes/1-recap_Day1.md

 keypoints:
 - We generated a gene-count matrix using the nfcore-rnaseq pipeline, using a single command.
-- The gene-count matrix will be used today for identifying differentially expressed genes using DeSEq2.
+- The gene-count matrix will be used today for identifying differentially expressed genes.

 ---